Civic, Community Outreach, & Beautification

 Gro is a nature-based preschool for children 3-5 years old inside James S. Long Park in Haymarket.
 At Gro, kindergarten children are taught in a more natural way, utilizing both indoor and outdoor classrooms, taking advantage of the park’s four miles of hiking trails, small creek, forest, and native wildlife.

-Our garden club has been asked to lead a monthly program for the students at GRO, a nature-based preschool.
+Our club has been asked to lead a monthly program for the students at GRO, a nature-based preschool.
 Each month, we read a themed story and follow up with a fun garden activity.

 Next/Trex® Recycling Program